 Generally, TIS National collects personal information directly from you.
 We collect this information from you when you provide information to us on the telephone or over the internet.
 For example, you may contact us on the telephone or over the internet to make an enquiry, provide feedback, send us an email, make a booking or use our interpreting services.

 We may also collect personal information from other organisations (including government agencies and contracted service providers) for the purpose of providing interpreting services.
+We collect next of kin details directly from interpreters, for use in the management of emergency situations relating to interpreters.

 Why does TIS National collect and use your personal information?